-How was the important contribution of the Spanish and Hispanic Americans to the Battle of Yorktown overlooked or completely enveloped in urban myths?
-This question is part of a more comprehensive topic as to why the roles of the Spanish and Hispanic Americans are ignored or obfuscated in our 21st century perception of the American Revolution.
+How was the important contribution of the Spanish and Hispanic Americans to the Battle of Yorktown overlooked or completely enveloped in urban myths and fake news?
+This question is part of a more comprehensive topic as to why the roles of the Spanish and Latinx are ignored or obfuscated in our 21st century perception of the American Revolution.
 However, there are specific references that can be examined to understand how the particular incident of the silver and gold from Havana has been viewed.

 In The First Salute, Barbara Tuchman writes that, “By popular subscription, the money for de Grasse is said to have been raised in less than 48 hours, with the help of Cuban ladies who contributed their diamonds.”
 In weighing this version, Tuchman relied on the account of a Swedish lieutenant in de Grasses fleet, Karl Gustaf Tornquist, and concluded, “Less romantically, Tornquist states that Cuba issued a cash order for 700,000 piastres, which was delivered in cash in five hours.”